-For the manipulated person, they know that this is true, no-one has actually held a gun to their head, so it reinforces the idea that they have decided for themselves.
+For the manipulated person, they know that this is true.
+No-one has actually held a gun to their head, so it reinforces the idea that they have decided for themselves.
 And decisions we have made ourselves are much more powerful and the effects last longer, so it further propels the manipulated person deeper into the reality created by the mind control.

 Every person is susceptible.
 That includes you!

 It is a myth that only weak and vulnerable people are susceptible, or that there is something wrong with them.
-In fact, the belief that “it would never happen to me" makes a person particularly susceptible to mind control tools, because they're not on the lookout for it!
+In fact, the belief that “it would never happen to me" makes a person particularly susceptible to mind control tools, because they're not on the lookout for them!

-The best way to protect yourself from being recruited by a cult (it is a myth that people join cults, they are actually recruited) and being subjected to mind control is to understand how it functions as well as the cult tactics that are used to attract and keep members.
+The best way to protect yourself from being recruited by a cult (it is a myth that people join cults, they are actually recruited) and being subjected to mind control is to understand how a cult functions as well as the cult tactics that are used to attract and keep members.

 For example, Robert Cialdini has described six principles of influence that he describes as weapons of influence.
 It seems that these function in all societies in the world, and they are actually useful in terms of allowing society to remain stable and prosper.
-He talks about reciprocity, commitment and consistency, social proof, likeability, authority and scarcity.
-He calls them weapons of influence because they work outside of the normal consciousness of most people and for this reason cults take advantage of them to manipulate and influence their members.
+He talks about reciprocity, commitment and consistency, social proof, likability, authority and scarcity.
+He calls them weapons of influence because they work outside of the awareness of most people and for this reason cults take advantage of them to manipulate and influence their members.

-Robert Lifton, who originally coined the term thought reform after studying American prisoners of war in China, describes his eight principles that are present in a thought reform program, such as in destructive cults.
+Robert Lifton, who originally coined the term 'thought reform' after studying American prisoners of war in China, describes his eight principles that are present in a thought reform program, such as in destructive cults.

-Steven Hassan, an ex-member of a destructive cult has his own four-point system which he describes in depth in his book Combatting Cult Mind Control.
-He explains how dangerous cults use mental control tactics to change the identity of the members by controlling the Behaviors, Emotions, and Thoughts of its members and how it further increases its influence by also restricting access to Information (his BITE model)
+Steven Hassan, an ex-member of a destructive cult has his own four-point system which he describes in depth in his book Combating Cult Mind Control.
+He explains how dangerous cults use mental control tactics to change the identity of the members by controlling the Behaviors, Emotions, and Thoughts of its members and how it further increases its influence by also restricting access to Information (his BITE model).

 Margaret Singer in her book Cults In Our Midst describes her six-point system, where